Zilliqa/Zilliqa/README.md

 $ git checkout master
 ```

-If you want to contribute by submitting code changes in a pull request, perform the build with `clang-format` and `clang-tidy` enabled by doing:
+If you want to contribute by submitting code changes in a pull request perform the build with `clang-format` and `clang-tidy` enabled by doing:

 ```shell
 $ ./build.sh style